wp-plugins/floating-social-media-icon/readme.txt

 * Fixed Design Icon Clarity

 == Changelog ==

+= 1.1.5 =
+* November 29, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
+UPGRADE WITH CONFIDENCE :)
+* Added Misc settings.
+* Now in Misc settings - You have option to fix icons displaying in vertical issue.
+* Added alt tags to icons.
+* Fixed Missing Argument Issue.
+* Added title tags to icon links.
+* Graphics Improvements.

 = 1.1.4 =
 * July 14, 2012 | NOTE: UPGRADING PLUGIN WILL NOT CHANGE YOUR SETTINGS/CONFIGURATION..
 UPGRADE WITH CONFIDENCE :)..